Updated April 12, 2020, with the latest IRS tax deadline extensions due to coronavirus

 Tax due dates for Multi-member LLC

 Multi-member LLCs are taxed as partnerships.
 See below for partnership tax due dates.

 Partnership on a calendar year and S Corporation:

-- Initial Mar 16 – Due date for Form 1065 with Schedule K-1 for partnerships and Form 1120S with Schedule K-1 for S corporations.
+- March 16 – Initial due date for Form 1065 with Schedule K-1for partnerships and Form 1120S with Schedule K-1 for S corporations.

-- Extended Sep 15 – The final deadline for partnerships and S corps that filed for an extension.
+- September 15 – The final deadline for partnerships and S corps that filed for an extension.

-For partnerships with a different tax year, tax returns must be filed by the 15th day of the third month after the tax year-end date.
+Partnerships with a different tax year must file tax returns by the 15th day of the third month after the tax year-end date.
 Any returns originally due between April 1 and July 15, 2020, are covered by the relief.
 The new deadline is April 15, 2020.

 Deadlines for filing corporate tax returns (Form 1120):